 1990: Denver becomes one of the first municipalities in the nation to adopt an anti-discrimination policy including gay and lesbians.

 1991: Denver voters supported the anti-discrimination policy despite opponents trying to overturn it at the ballot.

-1994: Denver businessman Tim Gill creates the Gill Foundation, an organization to advance LGBT rights through charity and education.
+1994: The Gill Foundation is organized to advance LGBTQ rights through charity and education.

-2010: The GLBT Community Center of Colorado, the producer of PrideFest, adds a second day of festivities.
+2010: The Center on Colfax, the producer of PrideFest, adds a second day of festivities.

 2013: Colorado adopts the Colorado Civil Union Act establishing relationship recognition for same-sex couples.